terra-campaigns/hostile/campaigns/gradient-descent/index.md

 You were hired by the [Book of the Sky](../../factions/bookSky.md) to recover a microfilm canister from a derelict industrial space station in [Fomalhaut](../../locations/Fomalhaut.md).
 You will receive tickets to get to the system, and then a shuttle to get close to the space station.
-The shuttle will be an illegal one, given the station is currently under a blockade established by the [ICO](../../factions/ico.md).
+The shuttle will be an illegal one, given that the station is currently under a blockade established by the [ICO](../../factions/ico.md).

 The site is a large, failed industrial site in the system, built to produce androids, which were later made forbidden.
 It was formally run by [Transdyne Cybersystems](../../factions/TDC.md).